 - They want to gather as much information as possible about you.

 - Wiring money is like giving cash away.
 If you wire money, there is no protection for you if you later learn that the recipient is not who they claimed to be.

-- Never send money to someone who you do not know and have not met in person.
+- Never send money to someone who you do not know and haven’t met in person.

 - When purchasing items or services online, make sure you research the seller and know their physical location.